QuantConnect/Documentation/03-Algorithm-Reference/09-indicators.rst

         # select the Open price to update the indicator
         self.rsi = self.RSI("SPY", 10,  MovingAverageType.Simple, Resolution.Daily, Field.Open)

-You can also apply :code:`RegisterIndicator` to register the price data with the specified field.
+You can also apply ``RegisterIndicator`` to register the price data with the specified field.

 .. tabs::